rossibarra/2015-shell-genomics/README.rst

 Now enter the following command::

-    cd /home/username/data/hidden
+    cd /home/username/data/.hidden

-This jumps to ``hidden``.
+This jumps to ``.hidden``.
 Now go back to the home directory (cd).
 We saw earlier that the command::

-    cd data/hidden
+    cd data/.hidden

-had the same effect - it took us to the ``hidden`` directory.
+had the same effect - it took us to the ``.hidden`` directory.
 But, instead of specifying the full path (``/home/username/data``), we specified a *relative path*.
 In other words, we specified the path relative to our current